A brief look at how Sano and Hajime are doing together a couple of months after Seeing Red.

 “My logic’s just fine,” Sano insisted.
 “You’re just a jerk who wouldn’t ever think about someone needing money in a situation like that.”

-To Hajime it was clear that Sano’s defensiveness resulted from an internal battle between concern for Kaoru and old indoctrination that money was to be retained as long as possible at all costs.
-Hajime was well aware that his finding Sano’s hang-ups about money entertaining and more or less adorable would be taken exactly the wrong way by Sano, so he certainly wasn’t going to mention it now.
+Hajime believed Sano’s defensiveness resulted from an internal battle between concern for Kaoru and old indoctrination that money was to be retained as long as possible at all costs.
+That Hajime found Sano’s hang-ups about money entertaining and more or less adorable would be taken exactly the wrong way by Sano, the exorcist knew well, and he didn’t plan to mention it.
 Instead he said, “Just because I have no interest in being her friend — especially since you seem to have that base covered — doesn’t mean I have absolutely no sympathy for her or her situation.”

 Sano gave him a disbelieving look.
 “Yeah, but I don’t think you would have given her any of your share.”